asr4memory/asr-transcribe/README.md

 - **`model` / `device` / `compute_type` / `beam_size` / `batch_size`**: Core WhisperX transcription settings.
 - **`language`**: Force a language or omit the key for auto-detection (remove the entry entirely to let Whisper detect automatically).
+- **`translation_enabled` / `translation_target_language`**: Toggle Whisper’s translate task and pick the output language (defaults to English).
+Keep this disabled for pure transcription.
+- **`translation_model`**: When translation is enabled and the configured `model` is not multilingual (e.g., the turbo variants), this fallback model is loaded automatically.
+By default the workflow uses `large-v3`, which yields the best translation quality.
 - **`use_speaker_diarization`**, **`min_speakers`**, **`max_speakers`**: Control diarization; when enabled you must supply **`hf_token`** so WhisperX can download the diarization model from Hugging Face.
 - **`use_initial_prompt`**, **`initial_prompt`**, **`max_sentence_length`**: Fine-tune segmentation and prompt injection.